2026 · 05 · 02 · Sat

 Workflows inside the tools people already use

-More AI features are landing directly in familiar products like Word, team chat, and developer tooling.
+More AI features land directly in Word, team chat, and developer tooling.

 Microsoft adds AI Legal Agent inside Word